 Our use of free cash flow has limitations as an analytical tool and you should not consider it in isolation or as a substitute for an analysis of our results under GAAP.
-First, free cash flow is not a substitute for net cash flows from operating activities.
+First, free cash flow is not a substitute for net cash used in operating activities.
 Second, other companies may calculate free cash flow or similarly titled non-GAAP financial measures differently or may use other measures to evaluate their performance, all of which could reduce the usefulness of free cash flow as a tool for comparison.
 Additionally, the utility of free cash flow is further limited as it does not reflect our future contractual commitments and does not represent the total increase or decrease in our cash balance for a given period.
-Because of these and other limitations, you should consider free cash flow along with net cash used in operating activities and our other GAAP financial measures.
+Because of these and other limitations, you should consider free cash flow along with our GAAP financial measures.

-The following table presents a reconciliation of net cash used in operating activities, the most directly comparable financial measure calculated in accordance with GAAP, to free cash flow:
+The following table summarizes our cash flows for the periods presented and presents a reconciliation of net cash provided by operating activities, the most directly comparable financial measure calculated in accordance with GAAP, to free cash flow: